-First flushes of mushrooms in the larger scale casing trials at farms A and E are shown in Figs. 18, 19 and 20.
-Total mushroom yields from the Everris + GWC (6.3%) + Bark (6.3%) casing and Harte casings at farm A were almost the same, although the Harte casing cropped better in the first flush and the Everris mix cropped better in the second and third flushes (Table 19).
-The use of a separating net between the compost and casing reduced yields by 9%.
-However, a mesh with a greater porosity could be used, and this is likely to have a smaller or no effect on mushroom yield.
+First and third flushes of mushrooms in the larger scale casing trials at farms A, C and E are shown in Figs. 22 to 27.
+Total mushroom yields from the Everris + GWC (6.3%) + Bark (6.3%) casing and Harte casings at farm A were similar, although the Harte casing cropped better in the first flush and the Everris mix cropped better in the second and third flushes (Table 20).
+The use of a separating net or meshing between the compost and casing reduced yields by 9%.
 After cook-out, the casing separated easily from the compost layer.

-At farm E, there was no difference in mushroom yield between shelves that were cased with 25% recycled casing, or with Sterckx peat-based control casing (Table 20).
+At farms A and E, there was no difference in mushroom yield between shelves that were cased with 25% recycled casing, or with peat-based control casing (Tables 20 and 21).
+At Farm C, mushroom yield was higher from the 25% recycled casing treatment than from the Harte control casing (Table 21).
+The addition of 25% recycled casing to fresh casing did not have any effect on mushroom quality.

-Fig.18 Large-scale casing trial at farm A
+Fig.22.
+First flush in large-scale casing trial at farm A

-Fig. 19 Third flush of mushrooms growing casing separated from the compost with netting.
+Fig. 23.
+Third flush of mushrooms growing casing separated from the compost with netting.

-Fig. 20 Large-scale trial at farm E. Shelf with 25% recycled spent casing left; shelf with control casing right.
+Fig.24.
+First flush in large-scale trial at farm E. Shelf with 25% recycled spent casing left; shelf with control casing right.